 Bubeck explained that at their first meeting, he’d come to MIT to give a seminar on convex optimization and later, during the summer internship, Cohen helped him answer the question proposed in that seminar.
 The research team also tackled online learning, mathematical (convex) optimization and the k-server—an incredibly complicated breadth of topics that a select group of mathematicians in the world were looking at.

 “Every hour I would get a message from him,” said Bubeck.
 “He was always working.
 He always had new ideas.
 I believe he was working very hard and spending all his time on this research.
 One reason I am confident about this was that as papers were appearing on the archives, he would tell me about them, and new interpretations of them.
 He was still a human—he had to read those papers, so he was working very hard.”

 His mother, Marie Cohen, also said that he was not the type of person to go to the doctor when sick and hadn’t been since he visited his pediatrician.
 This coupled with a demanding work schedule may have contributed to the fact that Cohen did not seek medical attention when he was presented with symptoms.

 “I’m worried about young adults, especially guys,” said Marie Cohen.
 “They don’t seem to ever go to the doctor.
 I’d like to work on spreading awareness.
 To die in your 20s is just too terrible.
 Ideally, I’d like people to just be aware of this.
 It should be taught in health class and a matter of common knowledge.”

-Bubeck said the hope was that Cohen would have returned to Microsoft and continue research there this coming summer.
+When asked about Michael’s future, Bubeck said the hope was that Cohen would have returned to Microsoft and continue research there.